Shopify/shopify_transporter/sample_scripts/third_party_platform_exporting/magento/v1.9/soap_api/README.md

 ## Resuming

-In the event that your export is interrupted, you can resume from where you left off by defining the optional `LAST_INCREMENT_ID` environment variable.
+In the event that your export is interrupted, you can resume from where you left off by defining the optional `LAST_KEY_ID` environment variable.

+For orders, the key is `increment_id` and for customers the key is `customer_id`.
+Examine the output or file created by the previous attempt and export the value in the `LAST_KEY_ID` environment variable before resuming and previously exported objects will be skipped.

 *NOTE*: These scripts can take several hours to run for larger shops and are not yet capable of making concurrent requests.
 Future versions may address this by performing some API calls in parallel.